robvs/VvsiSample/README.md

 - Create a View State for full-screen views and for sub views that have enough complexity to warrant it.
 View State objects are generally not necessary for simple sub views such as buttons.
 - Use @Published properties for all dynamic values (values that may change during the view's lifetime).
 - Use regular `let` properties for values that are determined at runtime but do not change during the view's lifecycle.
+- Dependencies should be restricted to simple data objects.
 - Avoid business/domain logic.
 Logic should be focussed on transforming model values into what's needed for the View.
 - Avoid dependencies on system resources such as databases, web services, etc. that's what View Interactors are for.

 The View and View State are tightly coupled and should be all that is needed to render previews.
-Although some simple model objects are often needed as well.
+And since the only dependencies are simple data objects/structs, there's no need for protocol mocks/fakes.

 Unit tests of View States focus on validating screen element changes and, when done correctly, avoid the complexities of use cases or mocked system resources